ezge/StateExample/README.md

 # StateExample
-recompsiton of the state value
+recompositon of the state value